MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     > **TIP**: You can copy information from GitHub Copilot's response to help construct your new prompt.
 You can also refer to sections of the previous response in your prompt.

+1. On the File menu, select **Save Workspace As...**.

+1. To save the workspace configuration file (VibeCoding-PrototypeApp.code-workspace) in the **VibeCoding-PrototypeApp** folder, select **Save**.

+    This file allows you to save and reopen your workspace with the same folder structure and settings.

 ## Summary

 In this exercise, you learned how to use GitHub Copilot Agent to create a prototype app using a vibe coding process.
 You defined product requirements, created an initial prototype app, and refined the prototype app to better meet the intended user experience and functionality.